FireSpike0/dync/README.md

 # dync 1.0.0
 ## Overview
 A simple DynDNS client.
+## Compatibility
+dync is fully compatible with Linux and other Unix-like systems.
+Except for the daemon mode, it's also compatible with Windows.
 ## Supported protocols
 | Protocol name | Specification URL                       | Internal name | Maximal hosts |
 | ------------- | --------------------------------------- | ------------- | -------------:|